 Text macros reference

 Here’s a list of all available text macros in Xcode 9.
-I copied this verbatim from the Text macros reference page in Xcode Help.
+I copied this almost verbatim from the Text macros reference page in Xcode Help.

 - The current date.